 Volatility is a measure of risk.
 Great.
 But where does investment risk actually come from?

 A stock represents ownership of a piece of a company.
 The price of that stock is based on the future cash flow that you expect the company to produce.
-This cash flow comes in the form of a dividend payment.
+This cash flow comes in the form of a dividend payment or sharebuybacks.

 The stock price goes down when the expectations of future dividends change.
-The stock price goes up when future dividends become more certain (less risky), and the stock price goes down when future dividends become less certain (more risky).
+Price goes up when future dividends become more certain (less risky), and prices go down when future dividends become less certain (riskier).

-Now for the next logical question: What factors influence the certainty of the future cashflows of a company (stock)?
+Now for the next logical question: What factors influence the certainty of future cashflows?

 Some risk factors that may alter future dividends (cash flow) of a company include: